MetOffice/fab/docs/source/advanced_config.rst

 An alternative approach for some problems is to write a custom step to modify the source so that the language parser can process it.
-Here's a simple example, based on a `real workaround <https://github.com/metomi/fab/blob/216e00253ede22bfbcc2ee9b2e490d8c40421e5d/run_configs/um/build_um.py#L268-L290>`_ we use to build the UM.
-The parser gets confused by a variable called `NameListFile`.
-Our config copies the source into it's project folder first, so this step doesn't modify the developer's working code.
+Here's a simple example, based on a `real workaround <https://github.com/metomi/fab/blob/216e00253ede22bfbcc2ee9b2e490d8c40421e5d/run_configs/um/build_um.py#L268-L290>`_ where the parser gets confused by a variable called `NameListFile`.

 .. code-block::

     class MyCustomCodeFixes(Step):
         def run(self, artefact_store, config):
-            fpath = config.source_root / 'um/control/top_level/um_config.F90'
+            fpath = config.source_root / 'path/to/file.F90'
             in = open(fpath, "rt").read()
             out = in.replace("NameListFile", "MyRenamedVariable")
             open(fpath, "wt").write(out)